brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 6/Ephesians 6 7 bht.md

 # Ephesians 6:7 Commentary Help Text

 ## BHT:
-To their masters, slaves are encouraged to approach their responsibilities not grudgingly or with ill will, but with a readiness and cheerfulness.
-They should take delight in their work and view it as a sacrifice to God.
-This mindset of doing everything as unto the Lord, rather than for men, is emphasized.
-By having an eye to God in all things, slaves can serve their masters with a sense of purpose and devotion, recognizing that ultimately it is God who appointed and regulates all the arrangements of society.
+Believers are urged to serve their masters with good will and a ready mind, not begrudgingly or with an ill will.
+They are called to approach their work with a cheerful spirit, taking delight in what they do.
+This should be done as if they are offering every action as a sacrifice to God, having an eye to Him in all things, even as if there were no other master.
+Their service should be done not just because it is the will of men, but because it is the will of the Lord.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: